Interpretable Model Summaries Using the Wasserstein Distance: Interpretable summaries using the Wasserstein distance

 \subsection{Monitoring performance}

 The use of the $p$-Wasserstein distance facilitates an easy check of performance for our interpretable models since it, by definition, measures how close two distributions are.
 Conceptually, the $p$-Wasserstein performs like the distance between vectors of predictions from the interpretable model and the original model.
-However, we may also be curious about how bad or how good the prediction may be on a set of data.
+However, we may also be curious about how bad or how good the prediction may be on a set of data relative to the full model.
 Towards this end, we propose 3 ways to measure performance.

 \paragraph{1.
-The $p$-Wasserstein distance.} The obvious metric to measure performance is the the $p$-Wasserstein distance between predictions from $m$ and $q$ used to estimate the interpretable model $q$.
+The $p$-Wasserstein distance} The obvious metric to measure performance is the the $p$-Wasserstein distance between predictions from $m$ and $q$.
 However, this metric is not necessarily intuitive so some facts about the distance are helpful to make sense of it.
-For example, when the $p$-Wasserstein distance 0, the two models generate the same predictions.
+For example, when the $p$-Wasserstein distance is 0, the two models generate the same predictions.
 Another fact for the SLIM-a case is that the largest distance will be from a null model $q_{\text{null}}$, usually for an intercept only model or when all coefficients, including the intercept, are set to 0.
 From this fact, we can create another measure of performance.